Amidst the chaos, he could see no sign of the boy.

 A whip cracked, and someone screamed from nearby.

 Biran spotted one of the captors behind him trying to subdue those who were trying to flee.
 He glimpsed a chance at escape.
-With a burst of strength, he charged the captor before the man could turn to his direction.
+With a burst of strength, he charged their captor before the man could turn in his direction.
 Towing a few of the prisoners with him, some quickly understood what he was trying to do and started running with him, pulling others along.

 With a hard tackle, the captor fell on the ground and Biran jumped on top of the man along with the others.

 Snatching a dagger that the man was trying to reach for, he swiftly jammed it into the man’s stomach as the others held the man down.
 “Get his sword!”
 Biran shouted, and another man pulled out the dying man’s still sheathed sword.
 He quickly slit their captor’s throat without any further resistance.

 “He doesn’t have the keys!”
 Another man cried out, patting down the dead captor.